HouFaiMan/di-workshop-09-files/README.md

 **What do you think will change?**

+It will show the data as a JavaScript object and the properties are also shown correctly.

 Run the code. **What changed?
 Why?**

+The format of the data has changed.
+It is no longer shown as a string but now as a JavaScript object.
+This is because we called JSON.parse() which is an in-built JavaScript method that converts a string into their respective roles.

 We can _loop_ over each item in the basket with the following code: